Pacific islands are open to international tourism

 - Asia is also home to most of the world’s best airlines.
 There are only ten airlines that received the prestigious 5-star mark of quality from Skytrax, and all of them are from Asia: ANA, Asiana Airlines, Cathay Pacific, EVA Air, Garuda Indonesia, Japan Airlines, Korean Air, Qatar Airways, Singapore Airlines.
 Choosing one of these airlines for your trip to Hawaii will guarantee a pleasant journey – delicious meals served during the flight, great in-flight entertainment, and above-average airline customer service.

 - Asia is extremely well served by low-cost regional airlines.
-If you are visiting Hawaii and want to see several other countries on a tight budget, they often have great sales with rock-bottom prices, while still offering a relatively comfortable flight experience.
+If you are visiting Polynesia and want to see several other countries on a tight budget, they often have great sales with rock-bottom prices, while still offering a relatively comfortable flight experience.
 Among the best Asian budget airlines you can book without hesitation are AirAsia, Cebu Pacific, Citilink, FlyDubai, Indigo, Jetstar Airways, Scoot, SpiceJet, and VietJet Air.
 The cons?
 Being no-frills airlines they may not provide free baggage allowance, inflight meals, or onboard entertainment.
 The departure times may also be quite inconvenient as they try to save money by flying at off-peak hours.

 Fly half-price(or less!)

-Get curated deals to Hawaii from our flight experts:
+Get curated deals to Hawaii:

 Proof of onward travel – a simple hack

 Travelers who go on long trips often don’t have a set itinerary and fly on one-way tickets.
 The problem?
 For many APAC countries, proof of onward travel is a legal requirement.
-If you arrive at the airport without an onward ticket (from Hawaii to another country), you’ll either be forced to buy one online or forbidden from boarding the plane altogether.
+If you arrive at the airport without an onward ticket (from Polynesia to another country), you’ll either be forced to buy one online or forbidden from boarding the plane altogether.

 The cheapest solution?
 Renting an onward ticket!
 Use the websites such as OneWayFly or OnwardTicket to get a flight reservation for a limited amount of time (usually 2 to 14 days).
-They work by actually booking you on a real flight out of Hawaii and giving you a confirmable flight reservation with a PNR (Passenger Name Record) under your name.
+They work by actually booking you on a real flight out of Polynesia and giving you a confirmable flight reservation with a PNR (Passenger Name Record) under your name.
 After the time limit, your spot on the flight is automatically canceled.
 Such “temporary tickets” tend to cost anywhere from $10 to $20.

 FAQ: Flying to Hawaii